Skip to main content

 This programme equips students with the skills to create a professional portfolio showcasing their artistic vision and technical expertise.

-NB: At Belfast Met, we recognise the diverse opportunities within game development and also offer an alternative pathway – Game Development at Castlereagh Campus.
+NB: At Belfast Met, we recognise the diverse opportunities within game development and offer an alternative pathway – Game Development at Castlereagh Campus.
 Whilst both courses cover a broad range of overlapping material, the Castlereagh campus leans further towards aspects such as programming, VR and technical innovation.

 Course Format and Qualification

 This is a two-year, full time Level 3 course – Both pathways fall under the Creative Media Practice qualification.
-Assessment is 100% coursework-based.
+Assessment is 100% coursework-based and assessment is based on development of 3 areas, 3D, 2D and Programming.
 The qualification is equivalent to three A Levels and is an ideal stepping stone towards our Level 5 Higher Education programmes or a University Degree.

 Whether your interest lies in coding and technical innovation or artistic creation and storytelling, Belfast Met has the course to match your ambitions.